FrankRay78/PatienceOS/README.md

 ## Objectives
 A working set of things to achieve:

 1. Ability to replace the standard Linux init process with a custom C application, compiled to bare metal and executable.
-(Done, 18 Nov 2023, see: [Boot the Linux 6.x kernel in QEMU and run a custom C application as the init process](https://gist.github.com/FrankRay78/426011c03a7fb4f890eb5b4a068720c8))
+(DONE, 18 Nov 2023, see: [Boot the Linux 6.x kernel in QEMU and run a custom C application as the init process](https://gist.github.com/FrankRay78/426011c03a7fb4f890eb5b4a068720c8))
-3. Using an emulator, boot in 32-bit protected mode ~~using GRUB2~~ (nb.
+2. Using an emulator, boot in 32-bit protected mode ~~using GRUB2~~ (nb.
 QEMU can boot directly into 32-bit protected mode, saving the faff of making an ISO image) and output 'hello world' by writing directly to the VGA video memory.
+(DONE, 4 Jan 2024, see: [Compiling a C# kernel to bare metal and booting in QEMU](https://frankray.net/blog/2024/01/compiling-a-csharp-kernel-to-bare-metal-and-booting-in-qemu/))
+3. Hardware interrupts and outputting keyboard keystrokes to the screen.
+4. Implement/port some useful routines from the C standard library ie. vfprintf [master](https://git.musl-libc.org/cgit/musl/tree/src/stdio/vfprintf.c) or [clone](https://github.com/BlankOn/musl/blob/master/src/stdio/printf.c)

 ## Environment setup